 This is how our devices have become so creepily good at auto-completing (and sometimes, auto-butchering) our texts and emails.
 But what would happen if that same AI turned its focus away from our personal messages, and instead studied movie and TV scripts?
 What would it learn, and what would it try to create?
+One answer is Sunspring, a nine-minute film scripted entirely by an AI computer.
+The film’s director, Oscar Sharp, alongside NYU technologist Ross Goodwin, added the final touches of human acting to the computer-generated script.
+The script turned out to be wildly incoherent and bizarre, and at times totally hilarious.
+Middleditch’s character barfs up a human eyeball for no apparent reason.
+So, the film is weird.
 Computer creates high-tech Rembrandt counterfeit.
 In conversations about artificial intelligence and the time when machines will be able to functions as well as — or better than — human beings, it's often said that one thing computers will never be able to do is create art and music the way we do.

 Well, that argument just lost a bit of steam thanks to a project that's been carried out by Microsoft and ING.
 Working with the Technical University of Delft and two museums in the Netherlands, the project, called "Next Rembrandt," used algorithms and a 3D printer to create a brand-new Rembrandt painting that looks like it could easily have been delivered by Dutch Master's own hand about 350 years ago.
 What do machines sing of? « Martin Backes – Official Website. „What do machines sing of?